 Suitable for all abilities

 If you’ve got the veg-growing bug, it won’t be long before you’ll want to grow more and more, and enjoy the fruits of your labour all year long.
-This course takes you right through the growing year, and explores the best ways to make the most of your garden so you can enjoy the superb flavours and freshness of home grown produce, no matter what the season.
+This course takes you right through the growing year, and explores the best ways to make the most of your garden so you can enjoy the superb flavours and freshness of home grown fruit and vegetables, no matter what the season.

 Each lesson starts with a 30 minute video from your expert tutor, which you can watch whenever you like.

 After each lesson, practice what you’ve learned with an assignment and receive personalised feedback from your tutor.
 Each of which should take no longer than 2 hours.